 Click on the small arrow next to the blue New contact button and select New group from the drop-down menu.

 When the dialog box opens, type in the name of the contact group that you want to create.
 You can type in the group content in the description field, then click on Create.

 Type in the email addresses or names of the contacts you want to add to the email group.
 Once you’ve selected contacts to add to the group, click on Add, and you’re done!

 If you’re the group owner, you can easily find the groups you’ve created.
-Just click on the three lines on the people page and then go to Groups > Owner.
+Just click on the hamburger menu on the People page and then go to Groups > Owner.

 How to Send an Email to a Contact Group in Outlook

-Here’s how to send emails to an email group with multiple people you’ve created on Outlook:
+Here’s how to send emails to an email group with multiple recipients you’ve created on Outlook: